thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-name-of-jesus.md

 His name is not a relic of the past, but a living source of power, promise and presence.

-It is the name above every name - given, exalted and honored by God Himself!
+It is the name above every name - given, exalted and honoured by God Himself!

 :::